k8ssandra/k8ssandra/dev-guidelines.md

 * Resist feedback stated as a demand or accusation -- instead, seek to start discussion, ask questions

-* Be direct and explain the "why" -- it's not enough to simply say a change isn't acceptable, explain your thought process and concerns, guide the author to the place that a change set needs to be for acceptance
+* Be direct and explain the "why" -- it's not enough to simply say a change isn't acceptable, explain your thought process and concerns, **guide the author to the place that a change set needs to be for acceptance**

 * Give examples -- provide examples, documentation, or in-review suggestions about how you think something could be improved, teach don't criticize

 **Stay Focused** *[Value time, Plan]*

 Focus on the changes proposed and resist the urge to comment on other pieces of the surrounding code.
-That feedback is also important to the project, but its place is likely to be found in the creation of a new issue.
+That feedback is also important to the project, but its place may be found in the creation of a new issue.

 ## Finding reviewers